alan-turing-institute/scivision/docs/index.rst

 scivision: A toolkit for scientific image analysis
 ===================================================

-Scivision has its documentation hosted on Read the Docs.
+scivision has its documentation hosted on Read the Docs.

 .. image:: https://i.imgur.com/kc7aE7z.png
     :alt: oplab_pipeline logo